man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 problem, and that's not counting the myriad applications, like almost all

-of Gnome, that don't have any man
+of Gnome, that don't have any man pages at all, and little if

 any online help of any kind.
 Let's face it: programmers don't like to